stevenchadburrow/AcolyteHandheld/README.md

 <b>Features</b>

 The Acolyte Handheld game console is switchable between VGA and LCD displays without needing to reboot.
 It also supports four players simultaneously through the use of additional controllers.
 The built-in NES emulator has been tested with over 120+ games at this point, including but not limited to the list <a href="https://github.com/stevenchadburrow/AcolyteHandPICd32/tree/main/NES">here</a>.
 Most games run at full speed when running at 20 FPS.
 As a benchmark, Super Mario Bros 3 runs about 5% too slow.
-The imported GB emulator in very accurate and runs games at full speed.<br>
+The imported GB emulator is very accurate and runs games at full speed.<br>

 <b>Microcontroller</b>